finnigja/varnish-wrapper/README.md

 ## MITM Diff Mode

-Running 'screen -c mitmdump-diff.screenrc' will start a screen session, with mitmdump processes at both pre-cache and post-cache positions.
-It will also enable an mitmproxy script (mitmdump-logger.py) that uses header injection to tie pre-/post-cache requests to each other, and persist the requests in an SQLite database.
+Running 'screen -c wrapper-diff.screenrc' will start a screen session, with mitmdump processes at both pre-cache and post-cache positions.
+It will also enable an mitmproxy script (mitmdump-logger.py) that uses header injection to tie pre-/post-cache requests to each other, and persist the requests/responses in an SQLite database.

-TBD: add tool/view for viewing collected requests and comparing differences between pre-/post-cache.
+Running analyze-flows.py will perform some basic analysis against the request/ response pairs in the SQLite database and indicate where differences are identified.

 ## Logging